 Finally, choose your ad type—sponsored content is the safest bet to start with—and the ad creative.

 Let LinkedIn optimize the bidding for you, and wait until you start to see results.
 Rinse and repeat.

 Like any new marketing channel, LinkedIn ads will take some time for you to master.
 But if you keep refining your audience targeting, bidding strategies, and your ad creatives, you will start to see an increased return on your investment.

-Want to get started with LinkedIn Account Based Marketing ad campaigns?
+Note: Want to get started with LinkedIn Account Based Marketing ad campaigns?
 Sign up to Leadfeeder to generate lists of high-intent accounts that have visited your website and use them to power your LinkedIn ad campaigns.
 Get started with a 14 day free trial today.

 Now that you're here

 Leadfeeder is a tool that shows you companies that visit your website.
 Leadfeeder generates new leads, offers insight on your customers and can help you increase your marketing ROI.